rukbotto/jekyll-index-pages/README.md

 ### Including custom data into templates

-To include custom data in the template, you must define a variable under the `data` label in the configuration:
+To include custom data in the template, you must define a variable in the configuration under the `data` section:

 ```yaml
 index_pages: